 All Generations Are Streaming Videos Regularly

 Video has proven itself to be a medium all generations regularly use and enjoy.
-Last year the average U.S. citizen watched more than 6 hours of online video content per week.
+Last year the average U.S. citizen watched more than 6 hours of online content per week.

-It may come as no surprise that the largest group of online video streamers are millennials.
+It may come as no surprise that the largest group of online streamers are millennials.
 Globally, those aged 18–25 years old watched equal to that amount or more.

-However, millennials aren’t the only ones streaming significant amounts of video content.
-The average 36–45 year old person watched more than 5 hours of online video content per week, and those aged 40–60 watched more than 4 hours per week.
+However, millennials aren’t the only ones streaming significant amounts of content.
+The average 36–45 year old person watched more than 5 hours of online content per week, and those aged 40–60 watched more than 4 hours per week.

 The baby boomer generation streams videos, too.
-Those aged 60 years and older watched more than 3 hours of online video content per week, with 51 percent of baby boomers watching at least 1–2 hours per week.
+Those aged 60 years and older watched more than 3 hours of online content per week, with 51 percent of baby boomers watching at least 1–2 hours per week.